HDFGroup/h5pyd/docs/high/file.rst

 group name: ``default`` that includes all users.
 In any case, if no authorizing ACL is found, a `403 - Forbidden`` error will be raised.

-When a new domain is created (e.g. by using h5pyd.File with the `w` mode), typically it will have one ACL that gives the owner of the domain (the authenticated user unless the 'owner' argument is given) full control.
+When a new domain is created (e.g. by using h5pyd.File with the `w` access mode), an ACL that gives the owner of the domain (the authenticated user making the request unless the 'owner' argument is given) full control.
 Other users would not have permissions to even read the domain.
 These permissions can be adjusted, or new ACLs added programmatically (using tbd), or using the ``hsacl`` tool (see: tbd).

 Folders (every domain lives in specific folder) also have ACLs.
 To create a new domain, the authenticating user